CONTENTS

 Field training

-Every experience is a learning opportunity that enables you to adjust your approach.
+Every experience is a learning opportunity enabling you to adjust your approach.

-Failure is often perceived negatively when it is highly instructive, even indispensable.
+Failure is often perceived negatively, but it is in fact highly instructive, indispensable even.
 Every failure is a step towards progress.
-The most successful leaders know how to analyze their mistakes, learn from them, and adapt their approach.
+The most successful leaders know how to analyze their mistakes, learn from them, and modify their approach.

 Today's leadership is based on an essential ability – to learn, unlearn and relearn; a concept known as “learning agility”.